-As of December 31, 2022, the weighted average LTV of the direct mortgage portfolio and select funds managed by Bridge and Parkview of the Fund was 60% and consisted primarily of first mortgages.
-A significant component of the portfolio's current investments consists of mortgages in the Greater Toronto Area, Southwestern Ontario and Central Ontario sourced by MarshallZehr Group Inc. (MarshallZehr).
+As of June 30, 2023, the weighted average LTV of the direct mortgage portfolio and select funds managed by Bridge and Parkview of the Fund was 61% and consisted primarily of first mortgages.
+A significant component of the portfolio's current investments consists of mortgages in the Greater Toronto Area, Southwestern Ontario and Central Ontario sourced and administered by MarshallZehr Group Inc. (MarshallZehr)4.
 These mortgages include a variety of infill and intensification projects with what the Manager believes to be well-established developers located in areas of increased demand.
 The projects span term, pre-development, development and construction stages (see Figure 7).
 The projects are also segmented between traditional housing, retail and mixed uses (see Figure 8).
 The mortgages are diversified across project types, geography, project stage and term.

 Figure 7.
-Mortgage portfolio breakdown by mortgage type as of December 31, 2022
+Mortgage portfolio breakdown by mortgage type as of June 30, 2023

 Figure 8.
-Mortgage portfolio breakdown by property usage as of December 31, 2022
+Mortgage portfolio breakdown by property usage as of June 30, 2023

-The Parkview Fund includes loans to developers as primarily construction loans as well as some bridge loans.
-The Parkview Fund portfolio is well-diversified spanning 16 states and districts in America including Washington DC, Connecticut, Washington, Oregon, California, Colorado, Illinois, Indiana, Tennessee, Alabama, Florida, North Carolina, Maryland, New Jersey, New York, and Pennsylvania.
-The Parkview Fund issues loans with collateral property types including multi-family, mixed use, office, retail and industrial.
+Parkview Financial includes loans to developers as primarily construction loans as well as some bridge loans.
+The Parkview Financial portfolio is well-diversified, comprising of 62 projects, spanning 16 states and districts in America including Washington DC, Connecticut, Washington, Oregon, California, Colorado, Illinois, Indiana, Tennessee, Alabama, Florida, North Carolina, Maryland, New Jersey, New York, and Utah.
+Parkview Financial issues loans with collateral property types including multi-family, land, single family residential, mixed use, office, retail and industrial.
 Similarly, Bridge Debt IV has continued to sufficiently diversify its portfolio.
-Bridge Debt IV has completed loans in 21 states including Washington, California, Arizona, Utah, Texas, Louisiana, Florida, Georgia, Tennessee, South Carolina, North Carolina, Kentucky, Missouri, Illinois, Minnesota, Michigan, Ohio, Pennsylvania, Maryland, New York and New Jersey.
+Bridge Debt IV has completed 79 loans in 21 states including Washington, California, Arizona, Utah, Texas, Louisiana, Florida, Georgia, Tennessee, South Carolina, North Carolina, Kentucky, Missouri, Illinois, Minnesota, Michigan, Ohio, Pennsylvania, Maryland, New York and New Jersey.